 In terms of insect pests, be on the lookout for aphids and spider mites.
 Inspect the undersides of the leaves to make sure these pests are not present.
 If you do find any, spray the undersides of the leaves immediately with Neem oil, which is an organic pesticide.
 Happily, Zinfin Doll hydrangea is a deer-resistant shrub.

-Zinfin Doll hydrangea is similar to Pinky Winky hydrangea, but its flower heads are fuller and larger and it blooms earlier.
+Zinfin Doll hydrangea is similar to the Pinky Winky hydrangea, but its flower heads are fuller and larger and it blooms earlier.
 Both Pinky Winky and Zinfin Doll panicle hydrangeas have a number of landscape uses.